timsampson/cs50club/README.md

 #### Deployment and Hosting

-1. Clasp ~ enables local development in Typescript and deployment to Google's Apps Script (GAS) hosting. [clasp](https://github.com/google/clasp)
+1. Clasp ~ enables local development in Typescript and deployment to Google's Apps Script (GAS) hosting.
+Link-> [clasp](https://github.com/google/clasp)
-2. Parcel for bundling Bootstrap 5 and also for inlining CSS and JS, which is necessary for GAS hosting. [parceljs.org](https://parceljs.org/)
+2. Parcel for bundling Bootstrap 5 and also for inlining CSS and JS, which is necessary for GAS hosting. link-> [parceljs.org](https://parceljs.org/)

 ### Get Started